ernest-bruce/human-internet/internet_plan/internet_plan.md

 · these are not the expendable items that apps and services are
 · these are valuable resources with evolution, knowledge, expertise, and history
 · these are not processes that are spawned and killed on a whim
-· digital·organisms are long·running software entities that exist on **Peoples•Cloud**
+· digital·organisms are long·running software entities that exist on **Peoples·Cloud**
 · they represent and do the bidding of entities in the human·internet
 · they interact with entities and with other digital·organisms to help people complete tasks
 &nbsp;